ximenina/theturningpoint/README.md

 The folder `Detailed/` contains scripts, corpus and detailed results per each language.

-The folder `Media/` contains slides and a poste of the article.
+The folder `Media/` contains slides and a poster of the article.